dvreeze/yaidom/docs/someXmlGotchas.rst

 In any case, I prefer to leave many hairy details of dealing with XML to JAXP.
 That's why yaidom has a rather limited scope.
 It tries to do one thing well, and that is representing XML DOM-like trees in such a way that they can be queried and manipulated easily, in a thread-safe manner.
+To the yaidom user this means that JAXP knowledge is essential.